cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

      * **Offer as the best choice**—tick this checkbox to highlight this plan among other plans.
 The *Best Choice* bar will appear above the plan’s name.

-     * **Description**—a brief description of the plan, that will appear above the plan’s name.
-It looks best when you limit it to a phrase or a short sentence.
+     * **Description**—add a brief description of the plan, that potential vendors will see when choosing a plan from the list.

      * **Position**—the position of the plan relative to other plans, both on the storefront and in the Administration panel.